Otajon99/aws/README.md

 #### LinkedIn: www.linkedin.com/in/otajon-burkhonov
 ---
 #### Summary:
-Systems administrator with over 8+ years of experience and extensive knowledge of Linux Systems administration including monitoring, troubleshooting, networking, scripting and configuring skills.
-Passionate about emerging technologies, interested in designing and implementing automated and redundant solutions.
-Strong ability to solve complex problems, absorb new information, work under pressure and adapt to evolving circumstances;
+DevOps Engineer with 8+ years of experience in Linux systems administration, DevOps practices, and cloud infrastructure management.
+Proficient in configuring, monitoring, and troubleshooting complex systems and networks.
+Skilled in automation, cloud computing (AWS, Azure, GCP), and infrastructure-as-code to deliver scalable, secure, and redundant solutions.
+Passionate about adopting emerging technologies and designing systems that enhance performance, reliability, and efficiency.

 #### Education: